fosskers/aura/book/src/aur.md

 aura >>= Continue?
 [Y/n]
 ```

-In the terminal, the `+` and `-` lines are shown in colour, so it's much easier
-to tell what changed.

 ### Including `*-git` Packages

 The AUR has many packages postfixed with `-git`, `-svn`, etc. These typically